aasensio/bayesclumpy2/README.md

 ## Usage

 There is an example of usage in the directory `example`.
+The sampling is done with the following three lines.
+First import `bayesclumpy`, instantiate the `Bayesclumpy` class and call the `sample()` method.
+This generates a `FITS` file with the MCMC sampling.

+    import bayesclumpy as bc
+    bc = bayesclumpy.Bayesclumpy('conf.ini')
+    bc.sample()

+You can then do posterior checks and plot the posterior by using

+    bc.corner('output.fits', pdf='corner.pdf')
+    bc.posterior_check('output.fits', pdf='posterio_check.pdf')

 Everything is controlled from a human-readable configuration file.